 The 2025 TOYO TIRES FWT JAPAN SERIES will see the participation of famous riders from around the world, and one event to watch in person is the HAKUBA QUALIFIER 4*.
 This is one of the few 4* competitions in the world, held in the Alpine area of Hakuba, and is comparable to European competitions such as those in Switzerland, where the FWT originated

-A few days before the event, local security teams will protect the slopes of the competition run, restricting access to both general riders and athletes.
-This makes it difficult to watch the race from the slopes, so we recommend watching from the finish area, which is accessible by hiking.
+For several days leading up to the competition, local security teams will restrict access to the competition course, including for both general riders and athletes, to protect the slopes.
+Therefore, watching from the slopes will be difficult, and we recommend watching from the finish area, which is accessible by hiking.

-The competition run will not be decided until two days before the event, but you should be able to see the entire run from the finish area.
+The competition slope will not be decided until two days before the event, but the entire competition course should be visible from the finish area.

-This is the only place where you can witness the moment when the athletes, tiny as a pea as they burst out of the start gate, appear before your eyes through the finish gate with adrenaline pumping.
-It is also a premium experience to be able to see up close the athletes admiring each other in the finish area.
+It is the only place where you can witness the moment when the athletes, who looked like tiny dots when they burst out of the starting gate, pass through the finish gate with adrenaline pumping, and you can also see the athletes congratulating each other in the finish area up close, which is a truly premium experience.

 The ski resort has developed a slope suitable for FWQ: "YUZAWA NAKAZATO QUALIFIER 2* 1* / JUNIOR 1"